pgaudit/set_user/README.md

-The concept is to grant the EXECUTE privilege to the ```set_user()``` function to otherwise unprivileged postgres users who can then escalate themselves when needed to perform specific superuser actions.
-The enhanced logging ensures an audit trail of what actions are taken while privileges are escalated.
+The concept is to grant the EXECUTE privilege to the ```set_user()``` function to otherwise unprivileged postgres users who can then transition to other roles, possibly escalating themselves to superuser, when needed to perform specific actions.
+The enhanced logging ensures an audit trail of what actions are taken while privileges are altered to those of the alternate role.

 Once one or more unprivileged users are able to run ```set_user()```, the superuser account (normally ```postgres```) can be altered to NOLOGIN,